Josiah96Zhang/Lemane/README.md

 ## Algorithm
 ### Learning Process

-linkpred.py and classification.py are designed for small graphs, linkpred_sample.py and classification_sample.py are used for large graphs (n > 10k).
+**The trained alpha files are saved in alpha/ folder.** linkpred.py and classification.py are designed for small graphs, linkpred_sample.py and classification_sample.py are used for large graphs (n > 10k).
+We also provide some suggestions to train alphas on a new graph in **Evaluation on new dataset** section.

 **Parameters**